InvoxiPlayGames/mc-queueproxy/README.md

 - User/IP whitelisting/banning.
 - Admin features (chat commands to whitelist/unwhitelist, view queue stats, kick players from queue etc).
 - Plugin support on the proxy server itself, to allow for external customisations.
-- Toggleable player list in Message of the Day.
 - Support for detecting mods on host/client servers to kick incompatible players.
 - Paper plugin (for game server) to sync configuration (user whitelist/admins) between proxy and base server.
 - Paper plugin (for game server) to enable changing auth hosts (for online-mode workaround).